 The cultivation principle;

 The operation mode.

-Cultivation principles of microorganisms are subdivided further: submerged, immobilisation and solid state.
+Cultivation principles of microorganisms are further subdivided into: submerged, immobilisation and solid state.

 Inoculation of the microbial culture into the liquid medium for generation of the desired product is known as submerged cultivation or fermentation.
 Aerobic and anaerobic fermentation processes are the two separate fermentation processes.